HeavenVolkoff/arch-repo/README.md

-# HVolkoff's Arch Repository
+# Arch Repository

 Simple, automated, ArchLinux personal repository

-> Check the [repo branch](https://github.com/HeavenVolkoff/arch-repo/tree/repo) for instruction on how to use this
+> Check the [repo branch](https://gitlab.com/VitorVasconcellos/arch-repo) for instruction on how to use this